totoCZ/dns_fwd/README.md

 ## ✨ Features
 - Listens on UDP port 53
-- Only accepts queries for `*.pod.hetmer.net.`
+- Only accepts queries for `*.pod.hetmer.net.` or any number of subs
 - Rewrites query names with a prefix (e.g., `systemd-`)
-- Forwards the rewritten query to an upstream IPv6 DNS server
+- Forwards the rewritten query to an upstream DNS server
 - Rejects non-A/AAAA queries and invalid zones
 - Adds TTLs and fixes up response names for compatibility
+- Properly handles SOA from upstream and negative caching

 ## 🧙 How It Works
 1. Incoming query is checked: